Ian C. Kelly

-Ian Crawford Kelly (born 1953) is Ambassador (ret.) in Residence at Northwestern University in Evanston, Illinois.
+Ian Crawford Kelly (born 1953) is an American retired Foreign Service Officer and Ambassador.
+He is currently serving as the Ambassador in Residence at Northwestern University in Evanston, Illinois.
 He is an American former statesman and senior foreign service officer who last served as the United States Ambassador to Georgia, from 2015 to 2018.
-He previously served as the U.S. Ambassador to the Organization for Security and Cooperation in Europe (OSCE) from 2010 to 2013.
+He previously served as the U.S. ambassador to the Organization for Security and Cooperation in Europe (OSCE) from 2010 to 2013.
 Prior to his ambassadorship, Kelly held a variety of high-level roles at the U.S. State Department, including serving as the department spokesman under Secretary Hillary Clinton.

 Career

 Before beginning his career at the State Department, Kelly taught Russian at Columbia University, where he also received his doctorate in Slavic Languages and Literatures in 1986.
 He also holds a B.A. from St. Olaf College and an M.A. from Northwestern University.
 After joining the Foreign Service, he served in a variety of positions, including the Director of the Information Center in Belgrade, Yugoslavia from 1990 to 1992, and Assistant Cultural Affairs Officer in Leningrad and Moscow, U.S.S.R. from 1987 to 1990.
 In these capacities, Kelly was involved in setting up embassies across the former Soviet Republics, a task that took him to all 15 newly independent states.
 He has studied Italian, Serbo-Croatian and Turkish at the National Foreign Affairs Training Center of the State Department.

 In 1994, Kelly was appointed Director of Democratic Initiatives to the Newly Independent States (NIS) at the State Department where he coordinated the activities of nearly a dozen federal agencies involved in democracy building in the former Soviet Union, and oversaw an annual budget of around $80 million.
 He later served as Press Attaché at the American Embassy in Ankara (1997-2000), Press Attaché at Embassy Rome (2000-2004), and Public Affairs Advisor at the U.S. Mission to NATO (2004-2007).

 In August 2007, Kelly was appointed Director of the Office of Russian Affairs in Washington D.C., where he was responsible for managing the development and implementation of U.S. policy towards Russia.
 In May 2009, he was appointed as a senior spokesperson for the State Department in Washington.